Iraq–United Kingdom relations

-British–Iraqi relations are foreign relations between Iraq and the United Kingdom.
+Iraq–United Kingdom relations are foreign relations between Iraq and the United Kingdom.

 The current ambassador to Iraq is Stephen Hitchen.

 1914–2003

 The history of British–Iraqi relations date back to the creation of Iraq in 1920, when it was controlled by Great Britain; by establishing separate provinces from Mosul to Basra.
 In the 19th century Europeans (mostly the British) began to take an interest in exploring, surveying, spying and trading in Mesopotamia, as well as in navigating its rivers.
 By 1914 there was growing anxiety about the security of the Persian oilfields on the other side of the Persian Gulf, these were the fields that supplied the Royal Navy.